-In some applications errors of comission (or false alarms) are particularly undesirable, and for these applications one might be willing to trade a lower detection rate to gain a lower false alarm rate.
+In some applications errors of commission (or false alarms) are particularly undesirable, and for these applications one might be willing to trade a lower detection rate to gain a lower false alarm rate.
 Conversely, for other applications missing any fire might be especially undesirable, and one might then be willing to tolerate a higher false alarm rate to ensure that fewer true fires are missed.
 Users requiring fewer false alarms may wish to retain only nominal- and high-confidence fire pixels, and treat low-confidence fire pixels as clear, non-fire, land pixels.
 Users requiring maximum fire detectability who are able to tolerate a higher incidence of false alarms should consider all three classes of fire pixels.

-4.1.3 Algorithm Quality Assessment Bits
+5.1.4 Algorithm Quality Assessment Bits

-Pixel-level QA is stored in a 32-bit unsigned integer SDS named "algorithm QA", with individual fields stored in specific bits.
-The exact meaning of these bit fields is defined in the Level 2 Fire Product file specification.
+Pixel-level QA is stored in a 32-bit unsigned integer SDS named "algorithm QA", with individual fields stored in specific bits (Table 3).
+For details, please see the MODIS Level 2 Fire Product file specification.